strapdata/elassandra-google-k8s-marketplace/README.md

 ### Setup the GKE environment

-See `setup-k8s.sh` for instructions.
+Refer to `setup-k8s.sh` for instructions.
-These steps are only to be followed for standing up a new testing cluster for the purpose of testing the code in this repo.
+These steps are only to be followed when standing up a new testing cluster for the purpose of testing the code in the repo.

 ### Build the container images

-The make task `app/build` is used to build two container images :
+The make task `app/build` is used for building two container images :
 * a deployer that transforms our Elassandra helm chart into a GKE manifest
 * an Elassandra image.